 GeneCards Summary for BIRC7 Gene

 BIRC7 (Baculoviral IAP Repeat Containing 7) is a Protein Coding gene.
-Diseases associated with BIRC7 include melanoma and malignant pleural mesothelioma.
-Among its related pathways are Pathways in cancer and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include ubiquitin-protein transferase activity and cysteine-type endopeptidase inhibitor activity.
-An important paralog of this gene is XIAP.
+Diseases associated with BIRC7 include Lung Cancer and Melanoma.
+Among its related pathways are Small cell lung cancer and TNFR1 Pathway.
+Gene Ontology (GO) annotations related to this gene include enzyme binding and ubiquitin-protein transferase activity.
+An important paralog of this gene is BIRC2.

 Apoptotic regulator capable of exerting proapoptotic and anti-apoptotic activities and plays crucial roles in apoptosis, cell proliferation, and cell cycle control.
 Its anti-apoptotic activity is mediated through the inhibition of CASP3, CASP7 and CASP9, as well as by its E3 ubiquitin-protein ligase activity.
 As it is a weak caspase inhibitor, its anti-apoptotic activity is thought to be due to its ability to ubiquitinate DIABLO/SMAC targeting it for degradation thereby promoting cell survival.
 May contribute to caspase inhibition, by blocking the ability of DIABLO/SMAC to disrupt XIAP/BIRC4-caspase interactions.
 Protects against apoptosis induced by TNF or by chemical agents such as adriamycin, etoposide or staurosporine.
 Suppression of apoptosis is mediated by activation of MAPK8/JNK1, and possibly also of MAPK9/JNK2.
 This activation depends on TAB1 and NR2C2/TAK1.
 In vitro, inhibits CASP3 and proteolytic activation of pro-CASP9.
 Isoform 1 blocks staurosporine-induced apoptosis.
 Isoform 2 blocks etoposide-induced apoptosis.
 Isoform 2 protects against natural killer (NK) cell killing whereas isoform 1 augments killing.